• Vice President and Senior Director

 Graham Brookie

-Graham Brookie is the senior director of the Atlantic Council’s Digital Forensic Research Lab (DFRLab) based in Washington D.C.
+Graham Brookie is the Atlantic Council’s vice president for technology programs and strategy, as well as the senior director of the Digital Forensic Research Lab (DFRLab), based in Washington, DC.

 Prior to joining the DFRLab, Brookie served in various positions at the White House and National Security Council.
-His most recent role was as an adviser for strategic communications with a focus on digital strategy, audience engagement, and coordinating a cohesive record of former US President Barack Obama’s national security and foreign policy.
-Previously he served as the adviser to the assistant to the president for homeland security and counterterrorism (APHSCT), the president’s top aide for cybersecurity, counterterrorism, intelligence, and homeland security issues.
+His longest role in government was as the adviser to the assistant to the president for homeland security and counterterrorism (APHSCT), the US president’s top aide for cybersecurity, counterterrorism, intelligence, and homeland security issues.
+His most recent government role was as an adviser for strategic communications with a focus on digital strategy, audience engagement, and coordinating a cohesive record of former US President Barack Obama’s national security and foreign policy.
 He also worked in the East Asia, Middle East, and North Africa directorates at the National Security Council.

 September 2024